hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 is the God of faith and love and not of learning.
 With the Gopis, love and God were the same thing — they knew Him to be love incarnate.

-In Dwârakâ, Shri Krishna teaches duty; in Vrindavana, love.
+In Dwārakā, Shri Krishna teaches duty; in Vrindavana, love.
 He allowed his sons to kill each other, they being wicked.

 God, according to the Jewish and Mohammedan idea, is a big Sessions